andrea-pollastro/pyautoencoder/README.md

 # pyautoencoders

-**pyautoencoders** is a lightweight PyTorch package offering clean, minimal implementations of foundational autoencoder architectures.
+**pyautoencoders** is a lightweight Python package offering clean, minimal implementations of foundational autoencoder architectures in PyTorch.
 It is designed for researchers, educators, and practitioners seeking a reliable base for experimentation, extension, or instruction.

 ## 📦 Installation